w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-stop-validating.md

 title: How to Stop Validating
 sidebar_label: How to Stop Validating
 description: Steps on how to stop validating.
+keywords: [validating, how to stop validating, validate, chill]
 slug: ../maintain-guides-how-to-stop-validating
 ---